MultiPaper/MultiPaper/README.md

 You can also [build it yourself](https://github.com/PureGero/MultiPaper#building)

 ## Building
+1. Patch paper with: `./gradlew applyPatches`
-Build the multipaper jars with: `./gradlew build`
+2. Build the multipaper jars with: `./gradlew reobfJar`
+3. Get the jar from `MultiPaper-Master/build/libs`

 ## Tasks